kithenry/kithenry.github.io/docs/_posts/2025-06-06-setting-up-python-and-vpython.md

 In this first post,  I'll focus only on development environment setup.
 Installing python and some important libraries we shall need.

-Alright let's get straight into it.
+Alright, let's get straight into it.

 Open up a terminal window or the equivalent of that on your OS and type this  to confirm you have python installed.

 ```
 python --version
 ```
-That should output the python version you have if python in installed on your system.
+That should output the python version you have if python is installed on your system.
 I am running python 3.13.3 as per the time I am writing this.
 If that throws an error then python is probably not installed or not added to PATH.
-Open up a gpt window and get that fixed.
+You can open up a gpt window to get that fixed.
 I also recommend that if you are using windows, you find out how to run a linux subsystem using wsl.
 ChatGPT or your gpt of choice can ge a good hand holder for that.

 Now let's setup a virtual environment for this project.
 It's going to take quite some time until we are done, most probably years.
 But yeah.